-The PROJ.4 cartographic projections library4 is a comprehensive means of managing geographically referenced information which has become a de facto standard.
+The PROJ.4 cartographic projections library is a comprehensive means of managing geographically referenced information which has become a de facto standard.
 PROJ.4 is being used increasingly throughout Europe and the world.
 As a result, the most straightforward way of representing projection information in radar files is by means of the projection definition string which is used with the library itself.
-For example, the arguments used with PROJ.4 to define the Google Maps projection are +proj=merc +lat_ts=0 +lon_0=0 +k=1.0 +R=6378137.0 +nadgrids=@null +no_defs so this is what should be found as an Attribute in the where Group associated with the Dataset used to store the data geolocated using this projection.
-Similarly, the standard "longitude, latitude" projection, also known as EPSG 4326, is defined as +proj=latlong +ellps=WGS84 +datum=WGS84 +no_defs.
+For example, in a Swedish composite product, the Polar Stereographic projection may be used with a spherical earth model (radius 6376177 m), an origin at the north pole and 14°E, and a latitude of true-scale at 60°N. The arguments used with PROJ.4 to define this simple projection are +proj=stere +R=6376177 +lat\0=90 +lon\0=14 +lat\ts=60 so this is what should be found as an Attribute in the where Group associated with the Dataset used to store the composite data.